imgivas/imgivas/README.md

 Welcome!
 My name is Giovanny!
 =========================

-Im a Back-End Dev heading to a fullstack career
+Im a student heading to a IT Analyst career
 -----------------------------------------------

 I am a beginner developer currently studying Systems Analysis and Development (ADS).
 I started my journey in programming recently and have been focusing on building a solid foundation in technology and problem-solving.